Vheos/Portfolio/README.md

 - some of its features actually made it into the official game!

 [**VMP**](https://www.nexusmods.com/outward/mods/203?tab=posts)
+- huge mod (with over 200 user settings) for the Unity game [Outward](https://store.steampowered.com/app/794260/Outward_Definitive_Edition/)
-- features new mechanics, system overhauls and tons of configs
+- features UI editor, new mechanics, system overhauls and tons of configs
 - lets the players customize their adventures however they'd like

 </br>